sravani2604/blog/blog/content/blog/Installing and Creating a Static Website with Hugo.md

 ![Building the site](/img/2018/12/Hugo_3.png)

-Once this is complete, it normally take a few milliseconds, you should have bunch of file in the 'C:\Hugo\blog\public' directory.
+Once this is complete, it normally take a few milliseconds, you should have a bunch of files in the 'C:\Hugo\blog\public' directory.
 This is our static site which can be copied to a web server or host to serve.
 It's as simple as that ;)

 ## Testing the site.